AhmedBineuro/Cast_A_Ray/Cast-A-Ray_Documentation/Entity component System Details.md

 ---

-## position_component
+## transform_component
-**Detailed Description**: Manages the position for an entity, includes literal position and grid position information.
+**Detailed Description**: Manages the position and rotation for an entity, includes literal position and grid position information.

 **Data Stored**:
-- `sf::Vector3f` for literal position
+- `sf::Vector3f` for position
+- `sf::Vector3f` for rotation
 ---

 ## sprite_component